viniciuswohnrath/viniciuswohnrath.github.io/_pages/about.md

 author_profile: true
 ---

-Hy!
+H!!
 I am Vinicius Parolin Wohnrath (/viˈnisius/ · /ˈvoːnʁaːt/).

 I am currently a Postdoctoral Researcher at the Universidad Nacional Autónoma de México (UNAM), funded by the Secretaría de Ciencia, Humanidades, Tecnología e Innovación (SECIHTI), and an invited lecturer in the Graduate Program in Education and in the Geohistory undergraduate program at the same institution.